Bulkeley Stadium, Gone But Not Forgotten

 James H. Clarkin, 1928.

-In January of 1928, Clarkin sold his stadium as well as Hartford’s minor league franchise.
-Both were purchased for over $200,000 by a group of private investors led by Robert J. Farrell, a real estate and insurance agent and longtime business manager for the Senators.
-Hartford continued their play in the Eastern League under Farrell’s direction.
-Clarkin Stadium was renamed Bulkeley Stadium to honor Morgan G. Bulkeley who had passed away six years prior.
-Existing wood bleachers were replaced by steel seating throughout the grandstand.
+Both the Senators and the stadium were purchased for over $200,000.
+The buyers were a group of investors led by Robert J. Farrell, a real estate and insurance agent and a longtime business manager for the Senators.
+Hartford continued to play in the Eastern League under Farrell’s direction.
+Before the 1928 season, Clarkin Field was renamed Bulkeley Stadium to honor Morgan G. Bulkeley – who had passed away six years prior.
+Many upgrades were made to the venue including new seats made of steel.
+Unexpectedly, President Farrell died at age 32 of acute appendicitis in 1930.

-William Eisemann, Catcher, Hartford Senators at Bulkeley Stadium, 1928.
+William Eisemann, Catcher, Hartford Senators, Bulkeley Stadium, 1928.

-Bulkeley Stadium Mayor Norman Stevens and Bob Farrell, 1928.
+Mayor Norman Stevens & Robert J. Farrell, Bulkeley Stadium, 1928.

 Bulkeley Stadium boxing, Bat Battalino v.s.
 Eddie Lord, 1929.

-Baseball Hall of Fame inductee, Hank Greenberg played for the 1930 Hartford Senators at Bulkeley Stadium with King Bader as manager.
-President Robert J. Farrell died at age 32 of acute appendicitis.
-During the depths of the Great Depression, the Senators were purchased by and became the affiliates of the Brooklyn Dodgers organization.
-The Senators went on to win the 1931 Eastern League championship behind the bats of Red Howell, Al Cohen and Bobby Reis.
-When the Eastern League disbanded at the midpoint of the 1932 season, Bulkeley Stadium and the City of Hartford were without a headlining baseball club.
+Baseball Hall of Fame inductee Hank Greenberg played for the 1930 Hartford Senators at Bulkeley Stadium.
+King Bader was Hartford’s manager that year.
+During the depths of the Great Depression, the Senators were purchased by the Brooklyn Dodgers organization.
+Hartford entered affiliated baseball and won the 1931 Eastern League championship behind Red Howell, Al Cohen and Bobby Reis.
+When the Eastern League disbanded in the middle of the 1932 season, Bulkeley Stadium and the City of Hartford were left without a headlining baseball club.

 Hartford Senators and Judge Kenesaw Landis, 1930.

-Hartford Courant reporters play game at Bulkeley Stadium, 1930.
+Hartford Courant reporters play at Bulkeley Stadium, 1930.

 Hartford vs. New Haven at Bulkeley Stadium, 1931.